Court rejects Trump bid to end young immigrants’ protections

 The Department of Homeland Security can try again, he wrote.
 But any new order to end the program, and the legal challenge it would provoke, would take months, if not longer, immigration experts said.

 The court’s four conservative justices dissented.
-Justice Thomas, in a dissent joined by Justices Samuel Alito and Neil Gorsuch, wrote that DACA was illegal from the moment it was created under the Obama administration in 2012.
+Justice Clarence Thomas, in a dissent joined by Justices Samuel Alito and Neil Gorsuch, wrote that DACA was illegal from the moment it was created under the Obama administration in 2012.
+Thomas called the ruling “an effort to avoid a politically controversial but legally correct decision.”

 Justice Brett Kavanaugh wrote in a separate dissent that he was satisfied that the administration acted appropriately in trying to end the program.